EduardCarmocanu/inato-technical-test/README.md

 For more details on using the API and the CLI consult the README.md files found in their respective package folders

+# Quick start steps:

+Before diving into more details here are the quick start steps that should get you up and running

+- from the project root
+- run `nvm use` to make sure you are using the correct node version for this project.
+If you don't have nvm installed follow the [installation instructions](https://github.com/nvm-sh/nvm) on the package repository
+- run `pnpm install` to install packages
+- run `pnpm api start:dev` to start the API and wait for it to be available at localhost:3000
+- run `pnpm cli start --country=<FR,ES,IT,DE,AT>` to query ongoing trials for any of the countries avaialbe (example usage: `pnpm cli start --country=FR`)

+# Running tests
+- run `pnpm api test` to run API unit test
+- run `pnpm cli test` to run CLI unit tests
+- run `pnpm api test:integration` to run API unit test
+- run `pnpm cli test:integration` to run CLI unit tests

 # Overall architecure

 You fill find that the 2 main packages (api and cli) are both following the same application architecture overall where only the implementation details differ.